asinthelol/visualcircle-app/README.md

 # Visual Circle

-### An Electron application for uploading and viewing visual content.
+### An Electron application for uploading and downloading images.

 ## Features